anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri are on a Fool's Errand Trying to Slow the Spread of Covid-19.md

 ![ST LOUIS](https://user-images.githubusercontent.com/5093552/110059260-e132bb80-7d31-11eb-8bc5-52d1721422a9.png)

 Finally, if you check [Google's Covid-19 mobility report](https://www.google.com/covid19/mobility/) for the city of St. Louis, you will quickly find that St. Louis residents are thoroughly outperforing the state as a whole when it comes to avoiding behaviors that supposedly fuel the spread of covid-19.
 Although the window of observation for this data is is smaller than preceding data, it paints a pretty clear picutre as to how much more seriously the citizens of St. Louis are taking this virus compared to the rest of the state.
-Numbers for the state of Missouri as a whole appear in red.
+Numbers for Missouri as a whole appear in red.

 ![St  Louis vs MO as a whole](https://user-images.githubusercontent.com/5093552/110154646-7bd2df00-7db2-11eb-86f9-a6927bedb7f0.png)